robertvazan/hookless/README.md

 ## Status

 Experimental.
 [Stagean](https://stagean.machinezoo.com/) is used to track progress on class and method level.
-Core classes are stable, including APIs, though poorly documented.

 ## Getting started